Vacation time off

 (Classified employees only)

-Classified employees may accrue up to a maximum of 240 hours of vacation time.
-If balances exceed 240 hours, any excess not used by a classified employee’s anniversary date is forfeit except as described below.
+Washington state law limits classified employees to a maximum accrual of 240 hours of vacation time off.
+If balances exceed 240 hours, any excess not used by a classified employee’s next anniversary (time off service) date will be forfeited on that date, except as described below:

 If your balance is currently below 240 hours, you are encouraged to use your vacation time off to ensure the balance does not exceed 240 hours.